 Requirements for Acceptable Solutions Compliance?
 On-site Sewage Management Hazard Class confirmed by the designer/installer?
 Site and Soil Assessment 2-lot Subdivisions (creation of 1 new entitlement) Small subdivisions on Medium Hazard allotments may use the Site and Soil Pro- forma provided in Section 1.2.1 to confirm if all Medium Hazard criteria can be met for each proposed lot.
 Where one or more criteria are not met, Council may require a full site and soil assessment in accordance with the procedure documented below for >2-lot subdivisions. >2-lot Subdivisions (creation of more than 1 new entitlement) Site and soil assessment undertaken in accordance with Section 2.1.1 of this DAF (High Hazard Procedure) and documented in a Wastewater Management Report by a suitably qualified consultant.
 System Selection and Sizing Constructability Allotment(s) contains a minimum of 4,000 m 2 of usable land?
-Cumulative Impacts If you were not able to demonstrate compliance with all of the above Acceptable Solution criteria, you must proceed to the following checklist.
-Site and Soil Site and Soil On-site Sewage Management Hazard Class confirmed by the designer/installer?
-Assessment Site and coil assessment undertaken in accordance with Section 2.2.1 of this DAE and documented i System Selection and Sizing systems for a range of design wastewater loads.
+Cumulative Impacts - If you were not a proceed to the fo able to demonstrate compliance with all of the above Acceptable Solution (criteria, you must Site and Soil On-site Sewage Management Hazard Class confirmed by the designer/installer?
+Assessment Site and soil assessment undertaken in accordance with Section 2.2.1 of this DAF a a Wastewater Management Report by a suitably qualified consultant. and documented in System Selection and Sizing Design calculations undertaken (as described in Section 6) to size a range of suitable land application systems for a range of design wastewater loads.
 EMA's must be shown on subdivision plans (1:500 Constructability scale minimum) that are capable of containing land application areas plus reserve (where applicable).
-Cumulative Impacts Cumulative Impact Assessment undertaken by a suitably qualified consultant in accordance with Section 2.2.4 and Section 10 of the Technical Manual.
+Cumulative Impacts Cumulative Impact Assessment undertaken by a suitably qualified consultant in acc Section 2.2.4 and Section 10 of the Technical Manual. cordance with